Joseph Manson, Center Director

 Ed Dominguez, Lead Naturalist

 A native of Mount Shasta, Ed obtained his Bachelors and Masters degrees from California State University.
 Growing up in the southern Cascade Range, Ed was introduced to the plants and animals of the mountains at an early age by his father.
 Knowledgeable in geology, trees, wildflowers, and mammals, Ed particularly enjoys birding and bird songs.
 He is passionate about environmental education and leads owl prowls, bat walks, nature hikes, and presents evening programs on a variety of naturalist topics.
-When not working at the Center, Ed teaches music in the Edmonds School District and leads climbs with the Seattle Mountaineers.
+When not working at the Center, Ed plays music and leads climbs with the Seattle Mountaineers.
 He lives in the Madrona neighborhood just north of Seward Park.